galkindmitrii/openvswitch-collectd-plugin/README.md

 A simple OpenVSwitch plugin made for Collectd.

-- Collects the hit, miss and lost stats from the OpenVSwitch DataPath (Both numbers and percent ratios as well as average packet per second rate).
+- Collects the hit, miss and lost stats from the OpenVSwitch DataPath (Both numbers and percent ratios as well as average packet per second rate);
-- Collects number of active VXLANs
+- Collects number of active VXLANs;
-- Collects number of running VMs (in case run on Compute node)
+- Collects number of running VMs (in case run on Compute node);
-- Collects the CPU usage of Openvswitch (user-space) service
+- Collects the CPU usage of Openvswitch (user-space) service/

+This plugin was designed to be used in Openstack with Neutron managing OVS.

 Install
 -------

 Execute 'python setup.py install'

+Can be installed either onto Openstack Nova Compute or Neutron Network nodes and was tested with Liberty and Mitaka releases and OVS 2.4.0 on Centos 7.2

 Setup.py assumes, that: